-Rho's controller, Vincent Guido, shares how you can identify challenges early and put your initiatives in motion as you set up accounting functions for your new company.
+Rho's team shares how as a Controller you can identify challenges early and put your initiatives in motion as you set up accounting functions for your new company.

 You’ve been named the first controller of a fast-growing startup.
 Congratulations—that’s an exciting milestone for your career and the company.
 You undoubtedly have ambitious goals and are eager to learn how to best implement your ideas.

-From my experience as Rho’s controller, you can expect unique challenges when building an accounting function from the ground up.
-Whether you’re an experienced controller or this is your first time in the role, the following is my advice on how you can make a meaningful impact in your new position.
+From our experience as Rho’s controller, you can expect unique challenges when building an accounting function from the ground up.
+Whether you’re an experienced controller or this is your first time in the role, the following is our advice on how you can make a meaningful impact in your new position.

 In your first quarter, you should take the time to learn about your company’s business model, understand company culture, assess operations, and (most importantly) build relationships.
 You can also begin prioritizing objectives, laying the groundwork for your team and policies, and setting long-term goals.